KitKat1930/Learning-HTML/README.md

 Label elements are used to help associate the text for an input element with the input element itself (especially for assistive technologies like screen readers).
 - It's a good idea to nest your radio button within a label element.

+The id attribute is used to identify specific HTML elements.
+Each id attribute's value must be unique from all other id values for the entire page.